 - start canvassing support and partners where relevant.

-Projects and ideas received by Friday 29 June 2018 will be discussed at the July meeting of the MACH Research Platforms Committee.
+Projects and ideas received will be discussed by the MACH Research Platforms Committee.

 Closed Funding Opportunities